DE1-Computing1-2022-2023/Week-3-Setup/README.md

 3. Set up an ssh-key by following [Github's instructions](https://docs.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
 Be sure to follow all the steps to generate the key and also [add it to your Github account](https://docs.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account).

 4. Log into your Github account if you haven't already, then click on the link in Blackboard to the exercises for Week 3.
-This will create a personal copy of the exercises for you in your Github account.
+Follow the steps to register for the Github Classroom for Computing 1 and be sure to select your name and college username to associate your Github Classroom account with your general Github account.
+(The Classroom registration link is intentionally only on Blackboard as a mild security measure.)
+5. Click on the final link in the Week 3 exercises on Blackboard to generate a private copy of the git repository of Python exercises within your Github Classroom account.
+From now on the weekly exercises will always be accessed this way.